-These five signs will let you know whether or not you are travelling down the wrong path.
+These five signs will let you know whether you are traveling down the wrong path.

 Maybe you wake up every morning and just dread reliving the same day over and over?
 Do you drag yourself to work and wonder whether you are in the right place?
 Is it harder each day to convince yourself to get out of bed?
 Or perhaps you wonder why it matters at all?

 Sure, we all have moments like this, and depression, as a mental health issue, has many of the same symptoms.
-Sometimes, though, these feelings are your mind and body’s way of telling you that you are traveling down the wrong path.
+Sometimes, though, these feelings are your mind and body’s way of telling you you’re traveling down the wrong path.

 You have a troublesome time finding balance in anything